sayeedhussain/kotlin-workshop/basics/kotlin-basics-snippets.md

 x += 1 //changed after assignment

 /*

-Exercises
+Exercise

-1. Let's declare a String constant with initial value "Constant" using explicit type
+1. Declare a String constant with initial value "Constant" using explicit type
 2. Change the above constant to use type inference
 */

 ```